getsentry/sentry-docs/src/collections/_documentation/api/auth.md

 ## Auth Tokens {#id1}

-Authentication tokens are passed using a the auth header, and are used to authenticate as a user account with the API.
+Authentication tokens are passed using an auth header, and are used to authenticate as a user account with the API.

 ```bash
 $ curl -H 'Authorization: Bearer {TOKEN}' https://sentry.io/api/0/projects/